 Make sure you also meet Concordia's minimum admission requirements.

-In classes, you learn to analyze and critique media and popular culture by integrating an interdisciplinary knowledge from the humanities, fine arts, and the social sciences.
+Learn to analyze and critique media and popular culture by integrating an interdisciplinary knowledge from the humanities, fine arts and the social sciences.

 - Scriptwriting for Media